There’s lots of ways to drink less

 “Red wine is good for you”

 Although media stories that red wine is good for you are very popular, the catchy headlines can be misleading.
 Many of the studies quoted in these stories have limitations or flaws that cast doubt on their findings.
 Alcohol including red wine should not be promoted as a way to improve health.
-The way to enjoy a longer healthier life is to drink less alcohol, eat a healthier diet, exercise more, and quit smoking.
+The way to enjoy a longer, healthier life is to drink less alcohol, eat a healthier diet, exercise more and quit smoking.

 “Guinness is healthy because it boosts your iron levels.”

 Regularly drinking any type of alcohol isn’t considered good for your health.
 Luckily, there are lots of safer, healthier ways to increase your iron levels without drinking alcohol.
-Try eating things like spinach or other leafy green vegetables.
+Try eating things such as spinach or other leafy green vegetables.
 Lentils, kidney beans and dried fruit are also great sources of iron.